-- 5.1.2.2.1.
-The flow capture element of the Airflow Resistance Device shall be placed over the inlet terminal, ensuring that an airtight perimeter seal has been created. - 5.1.2.2.2.
-The opening area of the Airflow Resistance Device shall be adjusted until, using the Manometer, the pressure difference between the flow capture
+5.1.2.2.1.
+The flow capture element of the Airflow Resistance Device shall be placed over the inlet terminal, ensuring that an airtight perimeter seal has been created.

-- 5.1.2.2.3.
+- 5.1.2.2.2.6.1.2.2.2.
+The opening area of the Airflow Resistance Device shall be adjusted until, using the Manometer, the pressure difference between the flow capture element and the room meets the manufacturer's requirements.
+If no manufacturer's requirement exists then the pressure shall be between 1 and 8 Pa (0.004 and 0.032 in. water). - 5.1.2.2.3.
 The average pressure difference (dP) between the flow capture element and the room, measured over at least a 10-second period, shall be recorded. - 5.1.2.2.4.
 Using the average pressure difference, the airflow shall be calculated using the manufacturer's flow conversion table or, for devices without a flow conversion table, the following equations: